Wildhoney/ReduxLocal/README.md

 };
 ```

-You then need to setup the reducer which uses the `id` to resolve which component dispatched the action:
+Setup the reducer using the `id` to resolve which component dispatched the action:

 ```javascript
 export default (state = INITIAL_STATE, action) => {